 The Zion Convertible Pants offer four front and two rear pockets, a tightening waist strap, zip-off pant legs (convertible), and functional crotch ventilation holes.
 The open front and rear pockets are well designed to be easily accessible and deep enough to hold ample material without risk of falling out; they also offer mesh netting that increases the overall breathability of the pants.
 The two lower front zipper pockets are extremely useful for securing valuables and important items when on the move, and offer two zippers for top or side access, something we felt at first was overkill but later came to appreciate when accessing these pockets sitting down or while in a harness.

 The cargo pockets on this pant have two openings instead of one on just the top, and both of them are zippered.
 The side opening is convenient when sitting down, because then it becomes the top opening :)

 The waist tightening system was functional and appreciated, as was this model being offered in ten waist sizes and three lengths.
 They also come in three different color options, providing enough variety to meet your style preference (note: we do wish a few more color options were available).

-The Prana Stretch Zion Convertible Pants win Editors' Choice award because they provide everything we want, and more, in a general purpose hiking/outdoor pant.
-Having travelled for six months with these and four other pairs of top hiking pants, we found that no matter what we were doing, regardless of the conditions, we were well served by these pants.
+The Prana Stretch Zion Convertible Pants provide everything we want and more as a general purpose hiking/outdoor pant.
+Having traveled for six months with these and four other pairs of top hiking pants, we found that no matter what we were doing, regardless of the conditions, we were well served by these pants.
 Having worn them all over the mountains of Colorado and the deserts of Utah, we still couldn't find fault, and feel like these are pants we could literally live in with no real complaints whatsoever.